About Bolton

 Business & Licensing Records

 Businesses operating within Bolton are required to obtain the necessary licenses and permits from local government.
 The Bolton Zoning Department oversees commercial zoning regulations and issues permits for construction, renovations, and changes of use.
-The Bolton Town Clerk's Office handles business registration and licensing, ensuring compliance with municipal requirements.
+The Bolton Town Clerk's Office handles business registration and licensing, making sure of compliance with municipal requirements.
 Residents interested in starting or expanding a business in the area can consult these local government resources for guidance and support.

 Economy & Demographics

 Bolton's economy is characterized by a mix of agricultural and light commercial enterprises, with a strong emphasis on community-oriented businesses and local farms.
 The town is home to several family-owned farms that contribute to its rural character, offering residents access to fresh produce, dairy products, and other locally sourced goods.
-Additionally, Bolton's proximity to the larger city of Manchester provides opportunities for residents to commute to jobs in the region's diverse industries, including healthcare, manufacturing, and professional services.
+Bolton's proximity to the larger city of Manchester provides opportunities for residents to commute to jobs in the region's diverse industries, including healthcare, manufacturing, and professional services.

 Elections & Voter Records